feeblebird/mynote/why use ELU.md

 * become linear function, the ELU is easier to fit a nonlinear function, ELU is partly linear and nonlinear

 # GeLU

+# compare to ReLU

+# compare to LeakyReLU

+# compare to GeLU